 1. When and how did you start writing poetry?

-I first started writing poetry around when I was eight years old, this was also when I started my first poetry blog.
+I first started writing poetry when I was around eight years old.
+This was also when I started my first poetry blog.
 Back then, I wrote primarily for school assignments.
 On realising that rhymes came relatively easy to me, I began to enjoy the process.
 I would occasionally write a more personal thought down, but I didn’t want to share those with anyone.
 However, with a shift in schools and an end to poetry assignments, I more or less stopped writing.
 Later, in eighth grade, I was fortunate to have a house (at my boarding school) with several poetry enthusiasts.
 That was the second time I started writing poetry, never to stop again.
-‘Fine Tangled Strands’, my book of poems comes from my work of over three years of consistent writing.
-It has been an incredible journey of enjoyment and improvement.

 2. What do you enjoy about writing poetry specifically?